ntu-news-media-lab/the-new-focus/README.md

 4. Click on 'Load unpacked'
 5. Select the code repository folder
 6. You should see 'The New Focus' as a chrome extension

+## Linking API to The New Focus

+To link your articles to TNF, you will need to have a set of APIs that serve different 'playlists' of new stories.
+E.g. 'Breaking News', 'Entertainment', 'Food' etc. The APIs should return an array of articles in JSON format.

+Every news article should have the following information:
+- `headline`
+- `img_src`
+- `lead`
+- `published_date`
+- `category`
+- `url`

+Replace the default playlists with your APIs.